kayshcache/coder-assessment-1/README.md

 ###### Describe - what the app will do.
 This app, dubbed Lacerater, will use HTTP Request methods to acquire data and information from any website.
 It runs only in the terminal, in that the only interface is the command line arguments, flags, and options.
 It will produce output to the terminal window that can be piped to other apps or methods in the terminal as well as produce an output file if the user includes that option when the command is run.
 It is designed to be simple and in future versions extensible.
-The thing to know about this app is that it is actually just a phony hacker tool.
-It is designed to look like it does something impressive
+The thing to know about this app is that it is actually just a phony hacker tool and it is designed to look like it does something impressive.
 ##### Identify - the problem it will solve
 It will automate some of the most rudimentary browser-based inspection and information gathering techniques of ethical hackers during their initial analysis of a web application.
 ##### Identify - the target audience
 Cyber security analysts who are working in the Unix terminal, grepping, 'vimming', and bashing data for reports with the intent of later performing deeper analysis of client web services.
+This is the statement of a hollywood audience.
+The most suitable audience for this app would be a filmmaker
 ##### Explain - how a user will use it
 ## Features
 ##### 100 words each